bids-standard/bids-specification/src/02-common-principles.md

 1. Task - a set of structured activities performed by the participant.
 Tasks are usually accompanied by stimuli and responses, and can greatly vary in complexity.
-For the purpose of this protocol we consider the so-called “resting state” a task.
+For the purpose of this specification we consider the so-called “resting state” a task.
 In the context of brain scanning, a task is always tied to one data acquisition.
 Therefore, even if during one acquisition the subject performed multiple conceptually different behaviors (with different